zachvp/simcity-bikinibottom/README.md

+###Importing to Eclipse
+  + Simply run Eclipse by clicking on its icon.
+If it is the first time running Eclipse, you will be prompted for the location of your workspace.
+Think of the Eclipse Workspace as your "My Documents"/"Documents" directory, but for Eclipse projects.
+You may use the default location if you wish or make-up your own.
+  + Next you import the restaurant application:
+    + File -> New -> Other
+    + Choose Java Project from Existing Ant Buildfile
+    + Click on the Browse button
+    + Navigate to the git repository you cloned in the previous section
+    + Choose the build.xml file.
+    + [IMP]: Check the Link to the buildfile in the file system box
+    + Press Finish

+###Running the Project
+  + To run the main application, navigate to the "RestaurantGui.java" file and press the green run button.
+  + To run the tests, navigate to the "CashierTest.java" file and press the run button.

+###Adding JUnit
+  + JUnit will not be available by default.
+  + To import it, first right-click on the src folder in the Eclipse Package Explorer, mouse over "build path," then click "configure build path."
+  + Click the "Libraries" tab.
+  + Click the "Add Library" button, and find JUnit 3.
+  + Click on JUnit3, then press OK to add it.
+  + Click OK again to configure the build path.

+---
 ##Introduction

 Welcome to Bikini Bottom!
 Our SimCity models Bikini Bottom from the show Spongebob Squarepants.
 All images are taken from the show and are not intended to be original art.